 John 15:8 “This is to my Father’s glory, that you bear much fruit, showing yourselves to be my disciples.”
 NIV

 God is not interested in numbers, but in fruit.
 In Acts 2:41, we read that 3000 were added to the church in one day, but that wasn’t so we in the 21st century could gauge our success by it.
 That number reveals the life-changing power in revealing the gospel of Jesus Christ, by the Holy Spirit, which changes hearts and minds.
 Rather than focusing on what they did so we can get the same numbers, our focus is also on revealing the gospel of Christ in word and deed, as well, leaving the fruitful results to Him.

 Colossians 1:10 “And we pray this in order that you may live a life worthy of the Lord and may please him in every way: bearing fruit in every good work, growing in the knowledge of God,” NIV

 Romans 7:4 “So, my brothers, you also died to the law through the body of Christ, that you might belong to another, to Him Who was raised from the dead, in order that we might bear fruit to God.”
 NIV

 There isn’t an accurate way to measure the fruit being produced by our lives and ministries, but we are not to be concerned with measuring anyway.
-God is looking for the fruit of changed lives, including ours, as a result of what we do.
-We can trust Him to bring forth the evidence – the fruit of the Spirit (Galatians 5:22-23) – so that Jesus is seen more clearly in every one of us because we do what He calls us to do in the way He calls us to do it.
+God is looking for the fruit of changed lives, including ours, as a result of what we believe.
+We can trust Him to bring forth the evidence – the fruit of the Spirit (Galatians 5:22-23) – so that Jesus is seen more clearly in every one of us.

 How does God measure success?
 Not by the numbers, but by the fruit!